howardsong-uw/Project_04_Howard/README.md

 ## Train and Submit

-Train the model and generate a submission file using LightGBM:
+Train the model and generate a submission file:

 ```bash
 python spaceship_titanic_project.py